Our Lady of Peace and Good Voyage: History

-On 25 March 1626, the galleon trading ship El Almirante left Acapulco, Mexico, carrying the newly appointed governor-general of the Spanish East Indies, Don Juan Niño de Tabora, who brought with him the statue.
-He arrived in Manila on 18 July 1626, and the statue was brought to San Ignacio Church of the Jesuits in Intramuros.
-When governor Tabora died in 1632, the statue was given to the Jesuits for enshrinement in the church of Antipolo, which was then being built in the present-day barangay Santa Cruz.
+On 25 March 1626, the trading galleon El Almirante left Acapulco, Mexico, carrying the newly appointed Governor-General of the Spanish East Indies, Juan Niño de Tabora, who brought with him the statue.
+He arrived in Manila on 18 July 1626, and the statue was brought to the old San Ignacio Church of the Jesuits in Intramuros.
+When Tabora died in 1632, the statue was given to the Jesuits for enshrinement in Antipolo Church, which was then being built in the present-day barangay Santa Cruz.

-The beliefs and traditions conducted through Our Lady of Antipolo are of animist origins and are connected with the Tagalog male boatman sea god Maguayen, which was originally a Visayan deity, known to be a god and a goddess in the Visayas.
-Trade and migration between the Tagalog and Visayan instilled the beliefs of Maguayen on the animist religion of the Tagalog, which was later inputted towards Catholic beliefs on the Virgin Mary.

 Claims of miracles

-During construction of the Antipolo church in the 1630s, the image would mysteriously vanish several times from its shrine, only to reappear atop a tipolo tree (a type of breadfruit; Artocarpus blancoi, which is native to the Philippines and had spread to Latin America).
+During construction of the Antipolo Church in the 1630s, the image would mysteriously vanish from its shrine several times, reappearing atop a tipolo tree (a type of breadfruit; Artocarpus blancoi, native to the Philippines and had spread to Latin America).
 This was taken as a celestial sign, and the church was relocated to where the tipolo tree stood.
-The image's pedestal is supposedly made from the trunk of that same tipolo tree, which also gave its name to Antipolo itself.
+The image's peana (pedestal) is supposedly carved from the trunk of that same tipolo tree, which also gave its name to Antipolo itself.

-In 1639, the Chinese rose in revolt, burning the town and the church.
-Fearing for the statue's safety, governor Sebastián Hurtado de Corcuera ordered its transfer to Cavite, where it was temporarily enshrined. governor Hurtado later ordered the statue removed from its Cavite shrine in 1648, and it was shipped back to Mexico aboard the galleon San Luis.
-At the time, the statue of a saint onboard served as a ship's patroness or protector of the Acapulco trade.
+In 1639, local Chinese rebelled, burning down Antipolo and its church.
+Fearing for the statue's safety, Governor-General Sebastián Hurtado de Corcuera ordered its transfer to Cavite, where it was temporarily enshrined.
+Hurtado later ordered the statue removed from Cavite in 1648, and it was shipped back to Mexico aboard the galleon San Luis.
+At the time, the statue of a saint onboard served as a ship's patron saint or protector of the Acapulco trade.

 The statue crossed the Pacific six times aboard the following Manila-Acapulco galleons: